NathanOrme/personal-katas/src/main/java/org/personal/katas/happy/numbers/README.md

   Example output:
   For the number 28, the following happy number numbers were found: 1, 7, 10, 13, 19, 23, 28
   ```
-- Change the output so that it shows a map of a happy number, and it's associated divisors

 ## Things to consider

 - Use Git and commit code as & when - don't do a "big bang" push for your code